 There are 11 entrances to the High Line, some are suitable for disabled access and others are steps only.
 It attracts about 5 million visitors a year, so it can get a little crowded at times.

-Have you walked the High Line Park?
+Have you been to the High Line Park?
 What was your favourite part of walking the High Line Park?